kevindew/openapi3_parser/json-schema-for-3.1.md

 - schema integer fields generally are required to be non-negative
 - quite common for arrays to be invalid if not unique (required, type)
 - probably want a quick way to get coverage of the methods on nodes
+- could validate that pattern and patternProperties contain regexs

 JSON Schema specs: